-• The Commission provided a listing of the current Commission members (see pages 1-2).
-However, we were unable to determine when Commission members departed or were appointed during Calendar Year 2015 and Calendar Year 2016.
-As a result, the Commission could not provide a complete and accurate listing of all Commission members and their dates of service during Calendar Year 2015 and Calendar Year 2016.
+• The Commission could not provide a complete and accurate listing of all Commission members and their dates of service during Calendar Year 2017 and Calendar Year 2018.

 Due to this condition, we were unable to conclude whether the Commission's population records were sufficiently precise and detailed under the Attestation Standards promulgated by the American Institute of Certified Public Accountants (AT-C § 205.35) to test the Commission's statements of economic interest, training records as required by the Open Meetings Act, and Commissioner oaths of office.